nathanjrussell/lecture_video_demo_config/README.md

-# lecture_video_demo_config
+# Lecture Demo

-This is the repo I created for my lecture video
+I created this for my lecture demo

+## Additional Comments

+I think this is very cool

+* Item 1
+* Item 2
+* Item 3